Seeing Assistant Go - user manual

 If the list was displayed when "Simulate location" mode was active, the "Refresh" button will disable the simulation and display the list of places relative to your current geographical position.

-Activating the selected place from the list will perform the default action for it: "Create route and navigate".
+Activating a selected location from the list will perform the default action for it: "Create route".

 Other place operations are available in the screen reader’s action menu or by pressing and holding the selected place.